fitsyu/NumberSpeller/README.md

   1   -> one

-  234 -> two hundred thirty-four
+  234 -> two hundred and thirty-four

-  567 -> five hundred sixty-seven
+  567 -> five hundred and sixty-seven

 - Assigns each triple its unit name based on its position